 - Don’t push yourself too hard–start with light resistance and gradually increase as you get stronger.

-- If any of these exercises cause pain, stop immediately and consult your doctor.
+- If these exercises cause pain, stop immediately and consult your doctor.

 Rotator cuff exercises are a great way to help repair an injured shoulder.
 Be sure to use excellent form and start with light resistance.
 If you experience any pain, stop immediately and consult your doctor.